 Alas there are a lot of batteries to choose from out there.
 This means it might be hard to sort through brands that are good.
 Take it from someone that has made the mistake of buying off brands when it comes to electronics, it is not worth it when it comes to batteries.
 Go for a brand with a lot of reviews and that has been on the market for awhile.

 Off brands may not hold a charge as long or have as long of a usable life.
 You get what you pay for when it comes to batteries.
-At the same time I have found the Amazon brand of rechargeable to be alright and they are less expensive than some and you can get bulk packs to you are well stocked.

 12 Volt System Or Solar Charging

 There are ways to charge batteries off of a system that is not grid power based.
 You can use a solar battery charger for example.